Resources

 Support for the holiday season

-No matter what the holiday season looks like for your family, here are some ideas that may help you through this time of year.
+The holiday period holds different meanings for everyone.
+Every family is unique.
+Here are some ideas that may help you through this time of year.

 “Christmas is always an emotional and stressful time and New Year’s Eve is very hard also because the future is no longer known.
 You feel really vulnerable during this festive time when everyone is looking forward and planning and making resolutions.”